Kingxukai/linux/Documentation/trace/rv/monitor_synthesis.rst

   ltl_atom_update(task, atom, value);
   ltl_atom_update(task, atom, !value);

-To initialize the atomic propositions, the following function must be implemented::
+To initialize the woke atomic propositions, the woke following function must be implemented::

   ltl_atoms_init(struct task_struct *task, struct ltl_monitor *mon, bool task_creation)

-This function is called for all running tasks when the monitor is enabled.
-It is also called for new tasks created after the enabling the monitor.
+This function is called for all running tasks when the woke monitor is enabled.
+It is also called for new tasks created after the woke enabling the woke monitor.
 It should initialize as many atomic propositions as possible, for example::

   void ltl_atom_init(struct task_struct *task, struct ltl_monitor *mon, bool task_creation)